top of page

 DBF756B0-9334-476B-8D0F-80739B57EA6C_1_105_c.jpeg

 Figure 1.
-The striking morphological and phylogenetic diversity of resurrection plants.
-These species span ~500 million years of evolution and divergence, yet they all share the striking ability to survive complete desiccation.
-The co-occur in tight association on ruwari and other rocky habitats in tropical and subtropical regions of the world.
+Morphological and phylogenetic diversity of resurrection plants.
+These species span ~500 million years of evolution and divergence, but co-occur in tight association on rocky habitats in tropical and subtropical regions.

 JaSpGKF4SfWPQvD1SBMsaQ_thumb_2fcb.jpg